Russia hits Ukraine's port of Odesa during Zelenskiy and Greek PM visit | Law-Order

 Russia hits Ukraine's port of Odesa during Zelenskiy and Greek PM visit

+"You see who we're dealing with, they don't care where to hit."
+Dmytro Pletenchuk, spokesperson for Ukraine's navy, told the national news agency Ukrinform that the intended target was Odesa's port infrastructure.
+Five people were killed, he said.

+Natalia Humeniuk, a spokesperson for Ukraine's Southern Defence Forces, said she believed the presence of the two leaders was coincidental.
+"What is happening is that Russia is a terrorist and it is clearly continuing to attack port infrastructure," Humeniuk told U.S.-funded Radio Liberty.

-The Ukrainian air force announced a ballistic missile threat in the region this morning but there were no official reports up until the press conference after leaders inspected the port and Ukraine's humanitarian corridor for maritime exports.
-The strike killed five people, a Ukrainian navy spokesperson said.
+"Yes, there was a missile strike on Odesa...However, this is in no way connected to a specific visit."
+The Ukrainian air force announced a ballistic missile threat in the region this morning but there were no official reports up until the news conference after the leaders inspected the port and Ukraine's humanitarian corridor for maritime exports.

-Mitsotakis, who was on his first visit to the country since Russia's invasion in February 2022, said that during the tour the delegation heard sirens and a big explosion as they headed towards their cars.
-"I believe that this is for us the most vivid reminder that there is a real war waging here," Mitsotakis said, urging other European leaders to visit Ukraine to get a first-hand sense of the war's impact on civilians.
+Mitsotakis, on his first visit to the country since Russia's invasion in February 2022, said that during the tour the delegation heard sirens and a big explosion as they headed towards their cars.
+"I believe that this is for us the most vivid reminder that there is a real war waging here," Mitsotakis said, urging European leaders to visit Ukraine to see the impact on civilians.

+The Russian Defence Ministry said its troops attacked a hangar housing Ukrainian naval drones in the port, adding that "the goal has been achieved".
+PORT INFRASTRUCTURE A CONSTANT TARGET

 "We discussed what other means we can use to expand the security space in the Black Sea.
 How we can add protection to our people – both military and civilians.
 We need more air defence," Zelenskiy said.
 Mitsotakis added that Greece would participate in a high-level Ukraine peace conference in Switzerland.